 As trading relationships are now often global, one may have to consider a complex interplay of laws from different jurisdictions, some of which are potentially in conflict.
-The answers are not simple to come by and are highly fact specific.
+The answers are not simple and are highly fact specific.
 This note gives some general legal guidance, but it is no substitute for proper legal advice - whether that advice comes from us, or your usual lawyers.

-It is also important to state that various governments are introducing emergency legislation to provide support to businesses that may be affected by Covid-19.
+Various governments are introducing emergency legislation to provide support to businesses that may be affected by Covid-19.
 Some of that legislation may amend the general legal guidance provided in this note.
-For countries that are key for our clients, we will endeavour to provide advice on the latest position.
+For countries that are key for our clients, we will endeavour to provide more detailed advice on the latest position.